 The Kadokawa Musashino Museum is a fusion of museum, art gallery, culture and library.
 It opened on August 1st 2020.
 The museum is from one of Japan’s largest publishing companies: Kadokawa Corporation.
 Kadokawa are known in particular for their manga magazines.
-For this reason, it is no surprise that Manga will feature greatly in the new complex.
-The “Musashino” in the museum’s name refers to the name of the geographic region.
+For this reason, it is no surprise that Manga features greatly in the new complex.
+In addition, the “Musashino” in the museum’s name refers to the name of the geographic region.
 It is named Kadokawa Culture Museum in English and nicknamed Kadcul for short.

 Kadokawa Musashino Museum

 The architecture of the museum is as impressive as the contents and interior design.
 Moreover, the museum was designed by the multi award winning Kengo Kuma and Associates.
 It was designed to convey the image of a rock floating on water.
-Moreover, they used 20,000 pieces of granite weighing 50 to 70 kilos each were used in the impressive creation.
+An incredible 20,000 pieces of granite, weighing 50 to 70 kilos each, were used in the impressive creation.

 The museum has five floors and the library has nine areas including a “forest of books”.
-The above image is a photo of the map in the Tokorozawa Walker which also has a complete guide to Sakura Town.
-The magazine is linked below.
-This is an “Amazon affiliated link”.
-More information on In Saitama’s participation in the Amazon Affiliate program here.
+I took the above image from the 2020 Kadokawa Tokorozawa Walker Mook, which also has a complete guide to Sakura Town.

 The museum by floor, from the top: